Astr0-G/Hardhat-Sample/README.md

-# Sample Hardhat Project
+# Sample Hardhat Project -Fund Me

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic Hardhat Contract use case.
+It comes with a sample contract about Funding contract which is useful for contract developer, and also a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: